squidfunk/mkdocs-material/docs/reference/admonitions.md

 ### Removing the title

-Similar to [changing the title][9], the icon and title can be omitted by adding an empty string directly after the type qualifier.
+Similar to [changing the title][9], the icon and title can be omitted entirely by adding an empty string directly after the type qualifier.
+Note that this will not work for [collapsible blocks][10].

 _Example_: